-If, in the opinion of the Vice President/Secretary-Treasurer, Vice President for Organizing/Representation, and Vice President for Bargaining, the action of the President is such as to pose an immediate threat to the welfare of Local 1000, the other Officers may summarily suspend the President until the procedures established in the Policy File are concluded.
+If the Vice President/Secretary-Treasurer, the Board Chair, and the Chief Negotiator have good cause to believe that the action of the President is such as to pose an immediate threat to the welfare of Local 1000, the three Officers may summarily suspend the President by giving written notice thereof to the Executive Director, until the procedures established in the Policy File are concluded.
 If written charges are not filed within ten days, the suspension is terminated.
+If the President is serving as the Chief Negotiator, the concurrence of the Vice President/Secretary-Treasurer and the Board Chair shall be sufficient to cause the suspension of the President.
+During a period of suspension, the Board shall reallocate the duties of the President.